-ACR 135 MECHANICAL GAS SAFETY CODES (3T) 3 credits PREREQUISITE: Permission of instructor
+ACR 135 MECHANICAL GAS SAFETY CODES (3T) 3 credits PREREQUISITE: Permission of instructor ity skills associated with job performance, record keeping, service invoices, certification requirements, local ordinances, and business ethics.

 This course is to enhance the student knowledge of the Southern Mechanical and Gas Code as well as fire and job safety requirements.
 Emphasis is placed on code book content and compliance with installation requirements.
 Upon completion, students should be able to apply code requirements to all work.